Coloring graphs with forbidden almost bipartite subgraphs: Introduction

 \subsection{Bounds for the Alon--Krivelevich--Sudakov conjecture}

 All graphs in this paper are finite, undirected, and simple.
+Unless explicitly indicated otherwise, all logarithms are base $e$.
 We say that a graph $G$ is \emphdef{$F$-free} if $G$ has no subgraph \ep{not necessarily induced} isomorphic to $F$.
 We are interested in the following question:

 \begin{ques} Given a graph $F$ and a natural number $\Delta$, how large can the chromatic number $\chi(G)$ of an $F$-free graph $G$ of maximum degree $\Delta$ be? \end{ques}

 The best known general upper bound for Question~\ref{ques:AKS}, due to Johansson \cite{Joh_sparse}, is